material-components/material-components-web/packages/mdc-textfield/README.md

 `addClass(className: string) => void` | Adds a class to the root element.
 `removeClass(className: string) => void` | Removes a class from the root element.
 `hasClass(className: string) => boolean` | Returns true if the root element contains the given class name.
-`registerTextFieldInteractionHandler(evtType: string, handler: EventListener) => void` | Registers an event handler on the root element for a given event.
+`registerTextFieldInteractionHandler(eventType: string, handler: EventListener) => void` | Registers an event handler on the root element for a given event.
-`deregisterTextFieldInteractionHandler(evtType: string, handler: EventListener) => void` | Deregisters an event handler on the root element for a given event.
+`deregisterTextFieldInteractionHandler(eventType: string, handler: EventListener) => void` | Deregisters an event handler on the root element for a given event.
-`registerInputInteractionHandler(evtType: string, handler: EventListener) => void` | Registers an event listener on the native input element for a given event.
+`registerInputInteractionHandler(eventType: string, handler: EventListener) => void` | Registers an event listener on the native input element for a given event.
-`deregisterInputInteractionHandler(evtType: string, handler: EventListener) => void` | Deregisters an event listener on the native input element for a given event.
+`deregisterInputInteractionHandler(eventType: string, handler: EventListener) => void` | Deregisters an event listener on the native input element for a given event.
 `registerValidationAttributeChangeHandler(handler: (attributeNames: string[]) => void) => MutationObserver` | Registers a validation attribute change listener on the input element.
 Handler accepts list of attribute changes.
 `deregisterValidationAttributeChangeHandler(!MutationObserver) => void` | Disconnects a validation attribute observer on the input element.
 `getNativeInput() => NativeInputType \| null` | Returns an object representing the native text input element, with a similar API shape.
 See [types.ts](types.ts).